yodrew/yodrew.github.io/_pages/front/introduction.md

 - hygienist, who senses hygiene's unrealized potential
 - whatever you may be, you who detect something of import here

-Hygienic darkroom retreating is for anyone to whom it makes sense and who feels moved to do it.  whether to heal from acute illness or just see what it's like.
-Physical illness originates in trauma, especially psychic trauma.
-Which is highly amenable to self-healing in darkness.
+Hygienic darkroom retreating is for anyone to whom it makes sense and who feels moved to do it, whether to heal from acute illness or just see what it's like.

+Chronic physical illness originates in trauma.
+Trauma heals in darkness.
+Then the organism becomes able to heal the illness, sometimes concurrently.
+Do not underestimate the power of the self-healing organism in darkness.

 Darkness is not an escape.
 It suits everyone, but not necessarily right now.
 Sometimes illness or problems need to be addressed in more pressing and obvious ways first.
 Hygiene offers many means to do so.
 Keep one eye open for this possibility.